roboflow/inference/docs/inference_sdk/http_client.md

 CLIENT.load_model(model_id="some/1", set_as_default=True)
 ```

 The pointed model will be loaded.
-If `set_as_default` is set to `True` - after successful load, model
+If `set_as_default` is set to `True`: after successful load, model
 will be used as default model for the client.
 Default value: `False`.